xupgit/awslabs/Connecting_to_AWS_lab.md

 - Account ID,
 - IAM username,
-- Link to access a preconfigured EC2 F1 instance
+- Link to access a pre-configured EC2 F1 instance

 ### Login into the AWS and starting an F1 instance